 Analysis: Sports Betting Could Generate Millions In Taxes, Fees

-As part of the review process, Missouri state officials developed a fiscal note for each of the eight proposed initiatives, which have similar language but differ slightly in the number of standalone licenses available for Missouri sports betting operators.
+As part of the review process, Missouri state officials developed a fiscal note for each of the eight proposed initiatives, which have similar language but differ slightly in the number of standalone licenses available for sports betting operators.
 Each version calls for a 10% tax on adjusted gross revenues, with licenses costing $250,000 for brick-and-mortar sportsbooks and $500,000 for online Missouri sportsbook apps.

 According to the fiscal notes, initial costs for setting up the state’s regulatory and administrative structure would cost $660,000, and annual costs would be a minimum of $5.2 million.
 The analysis says initial license fees would raise between $10.75 to $12.75 million, contingent on which petition moves forward.